 The federal minimum wage currently stands at $7.25 an hour.
 It hasn’t been raised for 12 years, the longest period without a hike since the national minimum wage was first established in 1938.
 That translates into an annual income of $14,500 for a full-time worker.
 That’s not far above the poverty line for a single person and well below the poverty line of $21,720 for a family of three.

 Economists often point out that if the minimum wage had simply kept pace with inflation since 1968, it would be over $12 an hour today and around $13.50 by 2025.
 The unemployment rate that year averaged 3.6 percent when the minimum wage was at its inflation adjusted peak value, so it did not seem to be causing unemployment then.

 But this is an incredibly low bar.
 Setting the 1968 level as a benchmark would mean that minimum wage workers would be seeing no increase in their standard of living over a nearly 60-year period.

 In the 30-year period — from when the minimum wage was established in 1938 to 1968 — the minimum wage rose in step with productivity.
 This meant that low-wage workers shared in the gains as the economy grew more productive and people were able to enjoy higher standards of living.

-If the minimum wage had continued to rise in step with productivity growth, it would have been $24 an hour last year.
-By 2025 it would be close to $30 an hour, roughly twice the level that President Biden targets in his proposal.
-In that scenario, a full-time minimum wage worker would be earning $60,000 a year.
+If the minimum wage had continued to rise in step with productivity growth, it would have been almost $21.50 an hour last year.

 In this context, a $15 minimum wage in 2025 can be recognized as a very modest target that will nonetheless provide enormous benefits for tens of millions of workers and their families.
 We really need to do it.